-House Majority Whip Shot Outside Washington
+House Majority Whip Critical After Shooting

-(CN) — House Majority Whip Steve Scalise of Louisiana was among several people shot Wednesday when a gunman opened fire at a congressional baseball practice, law enforcement officials say.
+(CN) — House Majority Whip Steve Scalise of Louisiana was among five people shot Wednesday when a gunman opened fire at a congressional baseball practice.

+MedStar Washington Hospital Center, where Scalise was taken after the shooting, tweeted Wednesday afternoon that the Republican “was critically injured and remains in critical condition.”

 Two police officers and three others were also reportedly wounded in what authorities say was a “deliberate attack.”
 The lone gunman, identified as James T. Hodgkinson, was shot and taken to a DC-area hospital where he died of his wounds.